atc-net/atc-snippets/README.md

 # atc-snippets
-A collection of various snippets
+A collection of various snippets regarding azure-cli and bicep.

 [General GitHub repository setup on 'atc-net'](atc-github-setup)